-Storage Adults require secure space to store personal affects as well as to hang clothing such as coats, and spare shoes.
-Bathroom Ideally staff should have their own bathroom to allow for privacy.
-Staff room it is important to give careful consideration to providing an allocated space for meal and rest breaks.
+- Storage Consideration should be given to providing staff with space to store personal belongings as well as to hang clothing such as coats, and keep spare shoes. - Bathroom Ideally staff should have access to an adult bathroom to allow for privacy. - Staff room It is important to give careful consideration to providing an allocated space for meal and rest breaks on longer days such as professional development days.